Shibi8/Surround_AI_Suqad_2/Classes and their Methods of Example2.md

            self.dta = pd.read_csv('/Users/saikrishna/Documents/GitHub/Surround_AI_Suqad_2/Arima/arima/data/Apple_Data_300.csv')

-In this example, the 3 kernels - Linear, Polynomial and RBF of Vector Regression model is used.
+In this example, the 3 kernels - Linear, Polynomial and RBF of Vector Regression model are used.

 The class SVRData() [ SVR - Support Vector Regression] is explained below: